Validation Studies

 SHARE THE ARTICLE ON

 Cluster sampling is a type of probability sampling.
-But before we learn about that, let’s look at what is probability sampling.
+But before we learn about that, let’s look at what probability sampling is.

-In probability sampling, you need to randomly select a sample from the target population.
-By randomly selecting a sample you ensure that every person or organization in your population has an equal possibility of being selected.
+In probability sampling, you need to select a sample from the target population randomly.
+By randomly selecting a sample, you ensure that every person or organization in your population has an equal possibility of being selected.

 For example, in gameshows, you must have seen participants randomly selected when the host picks their name from a jar.